Cookbook-Group/front-end/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This social meal-dia app can be use to share food images, calories, ingredience, and recipies with other users.
+This social-meal-dia app can be use to share food images, calories, ingredience, and recipies with other users.
 You also have the ability to like recepies, and follow other users.

 _For more examples, please refer to the [Documentation](https://example.com)_